cl3mentch/innovus/README.md

 ## Setting up Firebase
 We are using Firebase as our cloud storage for our images and videos without having to store them in our project locally as it would cause the file size to be larger.
+We are using free tier and the maximum storage allowed is 5GB.
+Click here to see more about their [pricing plan](https://firebase.google.com/pricing?hl=en&authuser=1&_gl=1*1g9knaq*_ga*NzI4MjU3OTk4LjE2OTI2NjkxNDg.*_ga_CW55HF8NVT*MTY5MzE4OTA4OC41LjEuMTY5MzE5MTUyMi4wLjAuMA..)

 Step 1 : Go create an account in Firebase [here](https://firebase.google.com/)